bchainhub/foxar-docs/versioned_docs/version-1/tutorials/create2-tutorial.md

 > ℹ️ **Note**
 >
-> The `bytes` type in Solidity is a dynamically sized byte array, where the first 32 bytes of memory
+> The `bytes` type in Ylem is a dynamically sized byte array, where the first 32 bytes of memory
 > represent the length of the array, and the remaining bytes represent the actual data.
 Therefore, when we pass in a reference to
 > `bytes` variable, we need to skip the first 32 bytes to point to the actual data.
 > Read more about the `add` and `mload` opcodes at [evm.codes](https://www.evm.codes/?fork=shanghai).